sustik78/Autonomous-Content-Engine-ACE-/README.md

 ## License

-This project was prepared for hackathon demonstration and evaluation.
+This project was prepared for ET GEN AI Hackathon, Phase 2: Build Sprint - Prototype Submission.